BoostZhu/StyleID-Diffusers/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-ee4c2c.svg)](https://pytorch.org/)
 [![Diffusers](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Diffusers-yellow)](https://github.com/huggingface/diffusers)

-This repository contains an unofficial PyTorch implementation of the CVPR 2024 paper **"StyleID: Identity-Disentangled Tuning of T2I-Adapters for Style-Consistent Generation"**
+This repository contains an unofficial PyTorch implementation of the CVPR 2024 paper **"Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer"**

 This project wraps the core concepts of StyleID into a `diffusers`-compatible pipeline.
 It uses a state processor and custom attention modules to precisely control the style and content inversion processes, enabling high-fidelity artistic style transfer.